DinoHub-SubT/dsta_deploy/docs/manual-catkin-ugv.md

 #### 3. Build UGV Catkin Workspace

-The UGV planning-pc catkin workspace contains all repositories that are running on the robot, on the planning-pc.
+The UGV planning-pc catkin workspace contains all repositories that are running on the robot planning-pc computer.
-The UGV nuc catkin workspace contains all repositories that are running on the robot, on the nuc.
+The UGV nuc catkin workspace contains all repositories that are running on the robot nuc computer.

         # go to the `ugv` catkin workspace
         cd ~/deploy_ws/src/ugv/